Religion is a defining feature of human life. It has been around since the advent of homo sapiens.

 Religious Studies faculty members represent a wide range of interests and teaching styles.
 Because of the department's relatively small size, students are able to develop close mentoring relationships with their favorite professors.

 As vital partners in the department's instructional work, graduate student teaching assistants lead discussion sections and sometimes teach courses based on research gathered for their dissertations.

-Many employers and graduate/professional schools are keen to attract students who have engaged in the academic study of religion, especially in public university settings such as the University of Iowa.
+Many employers and graduate/professional schools are keen to attract students who have engaged in the academic study of religion, especially in public university settings.
 That's because individuals who study religion tend to be intellectually curious, concerned about the future of humanity, reflective and duly self-critical, and sensitive to cultural and religious diversity.
 Also, they are capable of thinking critically about others' ideas and practices without being judgmental, appreciative of the value of historical perspective, effective communicators about things that really matter to people, and eager to cooperate with others in finding solutions to big social problems.

 Students who major or minor in religious studies often go to graduate school, law school, or medical school, or into nursing, social work, human rights/non-governmental organization work, counseling, or business.
 The study of human religiosity or spirituality is critical for people who wish to understand and manage human diversity.
 For many students, the best reason to study religion is to open their minds, stimulate their imaginations, and prepare to engage a complex, dynamic world.

 Apply to the College of Liberal Arts and Sciences.